Enhanced 18-Month Well-Baby Visit

 Having the right support in place during pregnancy and as a new parent can make the transition to parenting easier.
 Here are some helpful links to help during this time in your life:

 Contact the Canadian Paediatric Society for useful parenting information:

 Checklist to provide a snapshot of your child's development.

 Complete the questionnaire to identify concerns about how your child is developing.

 Find out how and when your child should get vaccinated against preventable diseases.

 Search online for child care that best meets your needs.

-You can get confidential breastfeeding advice by visiting Health Connect Ontario or calling 811 24 hours a day, 7 days a week.
+You can get confidential breastfeeding advice by visiting Health811 or calling 811 24 hours a day, 7 days a week.

 Sign up with Health Care Connect and have nurse help you find a doctor in your area.